kampersanda/elinor/README.md

 ## Features

 - **IRer-friendly**:
-  The library is designed to be easy to use for developers in information retrieval by providing TREC-like data structures, such as Qrels and Run.
+  The library is designed to be easy to use for developers in information retrieval.
 - **Flexible**:
   The library supports various evaluation metrics, such as Precision, MAP, MRR, and nDCG.
   The supported metrics are available in [Metric](https://docs.rs/elinor/latest/elinor/metrics/enum.Metric.html).